Choice Performance Confirmation program

 - Assist state agencies in engaging and developing their employees

 - Ensure agencies are aligned with standards and best practices before they are able to institute performance as a factor in leave or layoff decisions

 - Recognize agencies for the commitment they’re making to becoming an employer of choice

 Who is the program for?

-The program is for nonrepresented staff of state agencies.
+The program is for represented or nonrepresented staff of state agencies.

 How is this different than Performance Management Confirmation (PMC)?

 The PMC program was our previous confirmation process that allowed state agencies to offer performance-based incentives to their employees.
 In 2011, it was suspended by the Legislature due to scarcity of funds, and in 2016 was replaced by the CPC program, which realigns better with industry best practices.